Skip to main content

 1. Open the newly created application.

-2. Navigate to Certificates & secrets.
-Click New client secret.
+2. Under Manage, select Certificates & secrets.
+Click +New client secret.

 Assign permissions